yanxilinn/Webable-Tennis/README.md

 This is a light webpage-tennis-game.
-User can select to play against computer(1 player mode) or 2-player mode.
+User can select 1-player-mode (play against computer) or 2-player mode.
-A small ball will jump on the field, what you have to do is to control your panel, catch the opponent's serve and switch to a tricky angle to fight back.
+A small ball will jump on the field, what you have to do is to control your panel, catch the opponent's ball and switch to a tricky angle to fight back.